 Okay, wow just wow, it’s gotten extremely hot out.
 Sure, it’s summer and yes this might be typical, but after such a mild and warm winter, I don’t think we’re quite ready for this.
 Perhaps my memory is bad, or I refuse to admit that Arizona is a desert (it is), but these past few weeks have been far too hot.
-I mean, I was born and raised in Arizona, so I feel like my tolerance of heat is fairly high.
+I mean, I was born and raised in Arizona, so I feel like my tolerance for heat is fairly high.
 Who knows though, it might not be.

-Complaining aside, I think a solution would be much better for you than a seven-paragraph rant about how much I hate the intense heat; I’m actually fine, just dramatic.
+Complaining aside, I think a solution would be much better for you than a seven-paragraph rant about how much I hate the intense heat; I’m fine, just dramatic.
 Anyway, here’s what we can think of to either cool you off or take your mind off the heat without having to crank down your home AC down too much.

 That’s right!
 A road trip is a great way to cool down and get your mind off the triple digits.
 Not only can you enjoy the car’s AC on the road, but you can also plan to go to a much cooler part of your area.
 For me, we are surrounded by national forests and a few small mountains that offer some relief.
 Further away Flagstaff and Show Low are typically much cooler; sometimes there’s even a 20-degree difference!
 So, find a city or forest you know will be cooler, and set off for a day trip.